mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 ## Packaging

 Many domain experts (e.g. engineers, researchers, data scientists) fail to think about [packaging](https://packaging.python.org/en/latest/).
 Their focus is on solving problems, not distributing solutions.
-But understanding packaging - why it matters and how to do it - is essential for anyone writing code.
+But understanding packaging - both why it matters and how to do it - is essential for anyone writing code.

 Packages exist to be installed (or *deployed*)... examples familiar to readers include `numpy` and `scipy`...